The Best Motorcycle Insurance Companies for 2021

 It’s one of the biggest vehicle insurance companies in America.
 Now, Progressive’s motorcycle insurance has also become known for being one of the most affordable options out there.
 The Ohio-based company can insure your motorcycle for as little as $75 a year, providing you’re not looking for a very complicated insurance policy.

 In fact, the company has become so popular that one in three motorcycles in America is now insured by Progressive.
-And there’s plenty more to like - this company offers a lot of discounts, specialized insurance for vintage and antique bikes, and additional coverage options that most competitors aren’t even considering.
+And there’s plenty more to like - this company offers a lot of discounts, specialized insurance for vintage and antique bikes, and additional coverages that most competitors aren’t even considering.
 On top of that, Progressive has a mobile app you can take as your passenger on those long rides across the States.
-So, here’s what’s on offer at the best motorcycle insurance company in the US.

-Other potential additions to the policy include medical and coverage for uninsured drivers, although these have proven to significantly raise motorcycle insurance cost.
+Other potential additions to the policy include medical and coverage for uninsured drivers, although these have proven to significantly raise motorcycle insurance premiums.
 An interesting add-on is enhanced injury protection.
 This means that in case of an accident that leaves the rider unable to work, Progressive will pay up to $250 every week during the recovery period.
-Last but not least is protection for carried contents, a safeguard that will reimburse you in case your personal belongings are stolen or damaged.
+Last but not least is protection for carried contents, a safeguard that will reimburse you in the event your personal belongings are stolen or damaged.

 Signing up for Progressive’s roadside assistance program adds a layer of security when you’re on the road.
 If your motorcycle breaks down or runs out of gas while you’re on the road, the company will provide you assistance and a free towing service to the nearest repair station anywhere in the United States or Canada.
 If you travel a lot, you might want to look into the trip interruption add-on, which covers up to $500 in hotel/motel, food, and transportation bills.
 Progressive doesn’t seem to be as helpful on the road as other companies, so these services are provided in a rather basic form, without gas refills or other small but helpful services.

-Not only does Progressive offer the cheapest motorcycle insurance around, but the company’s huge discount incentives are unmatched, too.
+Not only does Progressive offer affordable motorcycle insurance, but the company’s huge discount incentives are unmatched, too.
 The list is quite large, with ten major factors that come into play when you’re looking to get a discount on your policy.
 As expected, the offer starts with a discount for transferring from a competitor insurance company and extends to all the usual discounts.
-You’ll be rewarded for three years of safe driving, passing a safety course, joining the association, or insuring multiple bikes.
+You’ll be rewarded for three years of safe driving history, passing a motorcycle safety course, joining the association, or insuring multiple bikes.
 You’ll also get a discount if you’re a homeowner.

 Some of Progressive’s more unusual discounts relate to payments, so if you’re always paying on time or have automatic payments enabled, you can expect a small deduction on your rates.
-Small accident forgiveness is a Progressive specialty and another reason why it’s the best rated motorcycle insurance company.
+Small accident forgiveness is a Progressive specialty and another reason why it’s among the motorcycle insurers with the best rating.
 This is a leeway of sorts; it ensures your rate won’t go up if you’re involved in an accident with less than $500 worth of damages.
 Finally, there’s a yearly 25% deductible discount and full accident forgiveness for riders who have been accident-free for at least three years.

 The support Progressive provides to its customers is absolutely top-class.
 Not only is there a customer center with a dedicated support team available around the clock, but you can contact the company via phone, email, fax, chat, and the dedicated mobile app.
 Progressive’s app is especially handy for managing your insurance bill, reminding you of your next payment, and storing your ID for emergencies.